 Northstar Healthcare Income Inc Investigation – 2020 Northstar Healthcare Income Update

-Securities fraud lawyers at Haselkorn & Thibaut are investigating the sales practices of financial advisors that had their clients to invest in NorthStar Healthcare Income Inc. (NorthStar Healthcare) – a non-traded real estate investment trust (Non-traded REIT).
-According to news sources, NorthStar Healthcare has huge losses and may not be worth less than 30 cents per dollar purchased.
-Besides, NorthStar Healthcare no longer distributes a dividend – and there was only a return on the principal of investors and not funds from any business operations.
+According to multiple news sources, NorthStar Healthcare Income has enormous losses and may not be worth less than 20 cents per dollar purchased.
+Besides, the REIT no longer distributes a dividend – and there was only a return on the principal of investors and not funds left from any business operations.

-Many financial advisors do not understand the problems non-traded REIT business models and only recommend these products to their 7% commission – not because they benefit investors.
+Many financial advisors do not understand the problems of non-traded REIT models and only recommend these products to their 7% commission.

-According to The DI Wire, in December 2017, NorthStar Healthcare reduced its distribution rate from 6.67% to 3.31%.
-A year later NorthStar Healthcare reduced its joint-stock value from $8.50 per share to $7.10 per share.
-In addition, in October 2018, NorthStar Healthcare told shareholders that it was suspending its repurchase program – if the shareholder was not dead or had a qualified disability.
+In December of 2017, the REIT reduced its distribution rate from 6.67% to 3.31%.
+A year later, NorthStar reduced its joint-stock value from $8.50 per share to $7.10 per share.
+To make matters worse, NorthStar then told shareholders that it was suspending its repurchase program – if the shareholder had a qualified disability or was not dead.

-However, these valuation metrics are in serious doubt.
-Firstly, by NorthStar Healthcare disclosures, the company did not pay any return on investment in three years and instead only took the investor’s original investment capital with huge loans to return these funds.
-Accordingly, NorthStar Healthcare’s financial affairs from March 2019 show investor equity of only $900 million – where did the other $1.1 billion rise?
+However, these valuation metrics by the company are in serious doubt.
+Firstly, by NorthStar Healthcare Income Inc disclosures, the company did not pay any return on investment in three years and instead only took the investor’s original investment capital with considerable loans to return these funds.
+Accordingly, NorthStar’s financial affairs from March 2019 show investor equity of only $900 million – where the billion dollars go?

 What is Northstar Healthcare REIT?